sara-sabr/ITStrategy/_pages/en/capabilities.md

   e.
 Strongly Disagree

 - In my team resources are available for continued education
   a.
 Strongly Agree (Ideal)
   b.
 Agree
   c.
 Undecided
-  d.
-Disagree
-  e.
-Strongly Disagree

-- My team has regular lunchtime meetings where one person presents about a project they are working on in a new tech, or something they are investigating
-  a.
-Strongly Agree (Ideal)
-  b.
-Agree
-  c.
-Undecided